-Best Vitamins for Nails
+Best Vitamins and Minerals for Nails

-The health and appearance of your nails can be a greater indicator of your health at large.
+Keep an eye on the physical quality of your nails for indicators of your overall nutrition.
 If you have weak and brittle nails, it might be due to a vitamin or mineral deficiency.
-Here are some of the best vitamins for nails that HUM experts recommend.
+Here are some of the best vitamins and minerals for healthy nails that HUM experts recommend.

 Biotin is one of the most popular vitamins for strong nails.
-According to Dr. Shilpi, an integrative medical physician, “Biotin, or B7, works by acting as an enzyme or catalyst to help the reaction of producing amino acids.
+According to Dr. Shilpi Agarwal, an integrative medical physician, “Biotin, or B7, works by acting as an enzyme or catalyst to help the reaction of producing amino acids.
 When these are produced, proteins can be created and ultimately this helps to generate new, healthy hair and nails.”

 A lack of fat-soluble vitamins like vitamin D is a common cause of cracked nails.
 Unfortunately, an estimated billion people across the world deal with a vitamin-D deficiency.
 Thus, ensuring you get enough of this sunshine vitamin can be helpful for maintaining your manicure.
-Aside from spending some time in the sun, registered dietitian Jess Nelson, RDN recommends choosing food products fortified with vitamin D like eggs, milk, yogurt, and fatty fishes.
+Aside from spending some time in the sun, registered dietitian Jess Nelson, RDN recommends choosing food products fortified with vitamin D like eggs, milk, yogurt, and fatty fish.

 Omega-3 fatty acids are an essential nutrient to nourish and hydrate your body from within.
-According to Jess, “Your nails are just an extension of your skin.
+According to Nelson, “Your nails are just an extension of your skin.
 Choose foods rich in omega-3 fatty acids to help keep the nail bed moisturized.”
 For omega-3s, incorporate fish, vegetable oils, flaxseeds, and walnuts into your diet.